 Many contemporary armed conflicts appear to not fit well into either one or the other category because they combine elements of traditional non-international armed conflicts within a single state with international interventions to a varying degree and in various forms or spill over into other states’ territories.
-Such challenges to contemporary conflict classification relate to the fragmentation of armed conflicts, the targeting of non-state armed actors abroad, the control over non-state armed groups by states, the intervention by multinational forces, and more generally the question of ‘internationalisation’ of non-international armed conflicts.
+Such challenges to contemporary conflict classification relate to the fragmentation of armed conflicts, the relevance of consent, the targeting of non-state armed actors abroad, the use of proxy forces and interventions by foreign forces, including multinational forces.

 While one may attempt to distinguish between new types or typologies of armed conflict, such categories are descriptive and do not carry any legal significance: for the purposes of international humanitarian law, each situation has to be qualified as an international or non-international armed conflict.
 Similarly, while some question the legal dichotomy between international and non-international humanitarian law, there are no other categories of armed conflict under international humanitarian law.
 L. Cameron, B. Demeyere, J-M. Henckaerts, E. La Haye and I. Müller, with contributions by C. Droege, R. Geiss and L. Gisel, ‘Article 3: Conflicts Not of an International Character’, ICRC, Commentary on the First Geneva Convention, 2016, §472.
 As a consequence, these two categories accommodate a broad range of situations, ranging from asymmetric contexts where one side may only intervene from the air and deploy advanced technology and weapons to situations featuring many multiplying and fragmenting non-state armed groups.
 The RULAC project follows this approach and distinguishes between international and non-international armed conflicts, but not between other types of conflicts.
 However, it is possible that there are parallel international and non-international armed conflicts taking place in the same state.
 For further information, see the fragmentation of armed conflicts in the classification section.